My Parent Just Fell… Here’s What You Should Ask The Doctor

 - Are there any medications that may have caused the fall?
 Medications commonly increase the fall risk in seniors.
 Doctors should look at these medications and consider eliminating or reducing certain items if they think that this may have caused the fall.
 This may also be a way to find out if your loved one accidentally mixed medications.

 - Does my loved one need a walking aid?
 Many times, falls can be blessings in disguise because they show seniors and their loved ones that they need a walking aid in order to get around safely.
-Your doctor should check your loved one’s gait and balance and determine if they need a walker, cane or other type of support.
+Your doctor should check your loved one’s gait and balance and determine if they need a walker, cane or another type of support.

 While we hope you will never have to use this information—the more prepared you are the better.
 Seniors who have fallen before are at a higher risk of falling again.
 However, if you make sure that you get to the bottom of the issue, ask the right question and have your doctor check everything out for you, you can lessen your loved one’s chances of having another accident.